Grantor Retained Annuity Trusts

 5. In what situations is a GRAT most effective as a wealth transfer tool?

 Some examples of situations where a GRAT can prove particularly beneficial include, but are not limited to, the following:

 - Rapid appreciation during GRAT term

-- Trust property generates sizable cash flow (this may allow the cash flow to meet the required annual annuity payments and enable the trust corpus to remain in the GRAT and ultimately pass to remainder beneficiaries)
+- Cash flow advantages—Trust property generates sizable cash flow.
+This may allow the cash flow to meet the required annual annuity payments and enable the trust corpus to remain in the GRAT and ultimately pass to remainder beneficiaries

 6. What are some situations where a GRAT may require additional care and consideration?